-The term of “blended workforce” appears more and more frequently in the context of bridging the talent gap of an organization.
-Basically, it stands for – full-time employees and outsourced talents working side-by-side.
+The term “blended workforce” appears more and more frequently in the context of bridging the talent gap of an organization.
+It stands for – full-time employees and outsourced talents working side-by-side.

 The blended workforce is one of the highlighted workplace trends in the modern business world.
-A year ago in an article published in Forbes, Dan Schawbel predicted blended workforce as one of the most important workplace trends in 2017.
-And he was definitely right!
+A year ago, in an article published in Forbes, Dan Schawbel predicted a blended workforce as one of the most important workplace trends in 2017.
+And he was right!

-Recent researches show that a significant percentage of executives believe that this trend can be their competitive advantage, if not actually – a regular way of getting things done in a fast and high-quality manner
+Recent research shows that a significant percentage of executives believe that this trend can be their competitive advantage, if not actually – a regular way of getting things done quickly and in a high-quality manner.

 In this post, we’re explaining how to blend the workforce in the best possible way to bridge the talent gap and get great results out of this strategy.

-Before rushing out in the search for outsourced talents, define which type of their engagement you need.
+Before rushing out in the search for outsourced talents, define which type of engagement you need.

-Is it an occasional external assistance to your permanent workforce, or is it needed on an ad-hoc basis and not regularly?
-Do you want to engage outsourced professionals on a regular basis with a more strategic approach allowing you to build long-standing relationships?
+Is it occasional external assistance to your permanent workforce, or is it needed on an ad-hoc basis and not regularly?
+Do you want to engage outsourced professionals regularly with a more strategic approach allowing you to build long-standing relationships?

-Defining the type of the blended workforce cooperation is the starting point for your offer to the outsourced professionals, as well as for the organizational preparations for the new strategy.
+Defining the type of blended workforce cooperation is the starting point for your offer to the outsourced professionals and the organizational preparations for the new strategy.

-Once you have decided which type of cooperation you want to try, clearly communicate the upcoming changes across the organization.
+Once you have decided which type of cooperation you want to try, clearly communicate the organization’s upcoming changes.

 Make sure that your employees don’t feel threatened by outsourced professionals.